 4. To save energy, I turn off lights at home when they are not in use.

-5. I have asked my parents not to buy products made from animal fur.
+5. I have asked my parents not to buy products made from rare animal hide.

 6. I have asked my family to recycle some of the things we use.